jpschewe/fll-sw/scoring/docs/DeveloperInformation.md

 Ticket rules/guidelines
 ------------------------
-When you start work on a ticket, mark it as accepted.
+When you start work on a ticket, assign it to yourself.
 Don't work on someone else's accepted tickets unless you talk to them.

 Wiki Editing